chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 6. Click Enable master node.
 The message appears, "You must restart Splunk for the master node to become active.
 You can restart Splunk from Server Controls."

-7. Create an outputs.conf file in ```/opt/splunk/etc/system/local/``` on the master node that configures it for load-balanced forwarding across the set of peer nodes.
+7. Create an outputs.conf file in ```/opt/splunk/etc/system/local/``` on the master node that configures it for load-balanced forwarding of its internal log files across the set of peer nodes.
 You must also turn off indexing on the master, so that the master does not both retain the data locally as well as forward it to the peers.

 	Here is an example outputs.conf file that accomplishes these requirements:
 ```